 With that in mind, we recommend that you follow these guidelines when shortening your links:

-- Choose permanent over temporary redirection.
-This will make your links more trustworthy in the eyes of search engines.
+- Choose permanent redirection over temporary.
+Permanent redirects will make your links more trustworthy in the eyes of search engines.

 - Use appropriate anchor text.
-This will offer key information to internet users so they’ll know what the link contains, and it can also improve your rankings on SERPs.
+Anchor text offers key information to internet users so they’ll know what the link contains, and it can also improve your rankings on SERPs.

 Of course, there are some general rules to follow when it comes to making your links appear credible and non-spammy.
 You'll want to: